California no longer has the most expensive gas in the nation

 Over the past week, the average cost of regular unleaded in Washington State has reached $4.97 per gallon as of Saturday, topping California ($4.84 per gallon) by 13 cents, according to the latest AAA analysis.

-Both states are still well above the national average of just under $3.58 per gallon.
+Both states are still well above the national average of just under $3.58 per gallon, KTLA reports.

 Perhaps more notable is how much lower fuel prices are compared to a year ago, when Californians were paying a whopping $6.38 per gallon on average.